 Label Soft Key Function F8 Calc Calculates and displays tool path.
 When path is displayed, the CNC prompts, Save tool path?
 Yes (F1) saves the path.
 No (F2) deletes the path.
 In either case, all the parameters of the contour menu(s) will be saved, until overwritten with new values.
 If Yes , the path can still be changed at a later time/date with the EDIT function of the MOTION soft key.
 You can also Delete the path later.
-F10 Cont Backs-up or continues through the windows (until Calc displays) or to change a previous setting.

-NOTE: If your machine tool does not have programmable spindle and coolant functions, ignore the items that pertain to "Coolant" and "Spindle."
+F10 Cont Backs-up or continues through the windows (until Calc is displayed) or to change a previous setting.
+NOTE: chine tool does not have programmable spindle and nctions, ignore the items that pertain to "Coolant" and